mdsimon2/RPi-CamillaDSP/README.md

 3) MOTU M4 - $250, 4 channel unbalanced/balanced analog output, 4 channel balanced analog input, good analog performance.
 Good budget option for 2.1/2.2 or 2 way active systems, I/O functionality is rather limited.
 MOTU M4 ASR Review.

+5) HifiBerry DAC8x -

 4) Whatever you have on hand!
 Part of the beauty of a CamillaDSP / RPi4 setup is that a RPi4 is cheap and available and if you want to try it out with another USB DAC it is rather easy to do so.
 Obviously I will not be able to provide specific configuration files but this tutorial should help you get started.

 Although I am not providing configuration files for the following devices, I have used them successfully with CamillaDSP on a RPi4 and can help you with them if needed.
 In particular the MCHstreamer / USBstreamer are very useful as they allow you to use old pro audio interfaces with ADAT inputs to achieve 8 channels of output at 44.1/48 kHz.

-miniDSP MCHstreamer
+- miniDSP MCHstreamer
-miniDSP USBstreamer
+- miniDSP USBstreamer
-Focusrite 18i20 2nd gen
+- Focusrite 18i20 2nd gen
-DIYINHK multichannel XMOS
+- DIYINHK multichannel XMOS

 Besides this tutorial what are other good sources of information?